 Boards must ensure the following:

-Individual Trade-certified participants are allowed only one training program each under any one Trade certification
+Individual Trade-certified participants are allowed only one training program each under any one Trade certification.

 The training program must include all training required to afford the individual complete job readiness in a specific occupation.
-(One training program may require more than one training component—e.g., English as a Second Language (ESL), Adult Education and Literacy (AEL), or GED classes—and may require training at more than one institution.
+(One training program may require more than one training component—for example, English as a Second Language (ESL), Adult Education and Literacy (AEL), or GED classes—and may require training at more than one institution.
 If it is determined after a training program begins that the training will not afford the Trade-certified participant complete job readiness, the program can be amended.)

-A training program that will last longer than the Trade-certified participant’s remaining TRA eligibility period can be approved only if the individual demonstrates a financial ability to complete the training after TRA eligibility is exhausted
+A training program that will last longer than the Trade-certified participant’s remaining TRA eligibility period can be approved only if the individual demonstrates a financial ability to complete the training after TRA eligibility is exhausted.

 Before approving a training program under TAA, the TAA REP must be completed and the REP must ensure that the Trade-certified participant will be entirely job ready at the completion of any approved training program.